Teaching Foundations: RPL Module Stream

 The RPL module offers UQ staff an opportunity to formalise and enhance their teaching expertise.

-The RPL module offers eligible staff the opportunity to achieve the Teaching Foundations learning outcomes by reflecting on prior learning and experience and fulfilling the learning activities and assessments required to earn the Teaching Foundations Certificate and Associate Fellowship of the Higher Education Academy.
+The RPL module offers eligible staff the opportunity to achieve the Teaching Foundations learning outcomes by reflecting on prior learning and experience to fulfill the learning activities and assessments.
+By completing this course, you will receive the Teaching Foundations Certificate, be awarded Associate Fellowship of the Higher Education Academy, and be invited to apply for admission to the Graduate Certificate in University Teaching Practice.

 About Teaching Foundations